ipfs/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 ### Preserving filenames with IPFS directories

-When adding data to IPFS, you preserve human-readable filenames by wrapping your files in a directory.
+When adding data to IPFS, you can preserve human-readable filenames by wrapping your files in a directory.

 In javascript, you can set the `wrapWithDirectory` option when calling `ipfs.add`: